cloudfoundry-attic/cf-docs/source/docs/dotcom/index.html.md

 ---
-title: Cloud Foundry Hosted Developer Edition
+title: Pivotal CF Hosted
 ---

-Documentation specific to the Cloud Foundry hosted developer edition provided by Pivotal.
+Documentation specific to the Pivotal CF Hosted service.

 ## <a id='getting-started'></a>Getting Started Guides ##